-In the context of the full 70-year record (Figure 5a), the Eurasian cooling Signal sits at the very edge of the observed distribution (Figure 5b).
-Using a simple autoregressive (AR1) model that captures the main features of the observed distribution (Figure 5c, orange bars), however, we see that the probability of the observed Eurasian cooling event may change substantially over time.
+In the context of the full 70-year record (Figure 5a), the Eurasian Cooling signal sits at the very edge of the observed distribution (Figure 5b).
+Using a simple autoregressive (AR1) model that captures the main features of the observed distribution (Figure 5c, orange bars), however, we see that the probability of the observed Eurasian Cooling event may change substantially over time.
 The AR1 model is defined by where σ is the standard deviation of Eurasian DJF temperature, ρ is the partial lag-1 autocorrelation, and N(0,1) is Gaussian noise (see details in the Supplemental Material).
 Given the standard deviation of the entire 70-year record, the model produces a distribution of 15-year temperature trends that is comparable to reanalysis (compare orange bars in Figure 5e with Figure 5b), but with longer tails, as expected given the much larger sample size.
 In addition, results from the CESM Large Ensemble are shown in grey bars.
 Using the same 70-year period as the reanalysis and 40 available ensemble members, the distribution is nearly identical to that from the AR1 model, providing confidence that the AR1 model captures important aspects of temperature variability in the region of interest.

+520

-$$T{i+1} = \rho{-1}T_i + \sigma\sqrt{1 - \rho{-1}^2}N(0, 1), \tag{1}$$
+$$T{i+1} = \rho{-1}T_i + \sigma\sqrt{1 - \rho{-1}^2}N(0, 1),$$

+(1)

-The important parameter is the standard deviation $\sigma$ , which ranges from 1.171 K to 2.323 K on decadal time scales (Supplemental Figure \$485), representing a factor of two difference in the expected spread from internal variability.
-The observed Eurasian cooling Cooling is more likely during periods with relatively large standard deviation (e.g. Figure 5c, $\sigma$ =2.145 K, event is above the 1.46th percentile) than periods with smaller standard deviation (e.g. Figure 5d, $\sigma$ =1.171 K, event is at the 0.01st percentile).
+The important parameter is the standard deviation σ , which ranges from 1.171 K to 2.323 K on decadal time scales (Supplemental Figure S5), representing a factor of two difference in the expected spread from internal variability.
+The observed Eurasian Cooling is more likely during periods with relatively large standard deviation (e.g. Figure 5c, σ =2.145 K, event is above the 1.46th percentile) than periods with smaller standard deviation (e.g. Figure 5d, σ =1.171 K, event is at the 0.01st percentile).
 Similar approaches, applied to phenomena like the North Atlantic Oscillation, have been used to demonstrate that increased chances of extreme trends are linked to larger variability of the trend process (Eade et al., 2021).

-Any forcing that alters the background variability of wintertime Eurasian temperatures also alters the probability of observing a Eurasian ecoling-type Cooling-type event.
+Any forcing that alters the background variability of wintertime Eurasian temperatures also alters the probability of observing a Eurasian Cooling-type event.
 Sea ice retreat has been suggested to increase variability (Li et al., 2015), and hence, make such an event more likely, although this suggestion has yet to be confirmed.
 However, this effect should be assessed as one of many possible factors (e.g., ENSO, PDO, AMO, stratospheric variability, aerosols) that can influence Eurasian winters (e.g., Smith et al., 2016; Kim and Son, 2020; Luo et al., 2022) using appropriate methodologies for quantifying the causal contributions (Kretschmer et al., 2021; Shepherd, 2021).
-Even if any direct causal effect of sea ice on Eurasian winters is weak or intermittent, it may still be important for its ability to shift the spread due to internal variability and explain intermodel differences in future projections of climate change emerge on climate change time scales under sustained sea ice loss (Overland et al., 2021; Kretschmer et al., 2018, 2020; Siew et al., 2020).
+Even if any direct causal effect of sea ice on Eurasian winters is weak or intermittent, it may still emerge on climate change time scales under sustained sea ice loss (Overland et al., 2021; Kretschmer et al., 2018, 2020; Siew et al., 2020).
 Rather than asking whether the strong 1998-2012 cooling trend in Eurasia was due to the observed sea ice loss, a more constructive way forward is then to ask whether the cooling trend was more likely given the observed sea ice loss.
 This framing sets up distinct roles for internal variability and sea ice loss.
 The former is the roll of the dice that allows for strong cooling trends, strong warming trends and everything in between.
 The latter may load the dice in favour of cooling trends, an effect that is expected to wane as global warming intensifies.